 An author may consider an event unimportant.
 The Bible tends to place more importance on the message than on the surrounding events.
-Events are often only described in enough detail to present the message clearly.
+Events are often only described in just enough detail to allow the message to be presented clearly.

 Yet these events fulfilled Jeremiah’s prophecies, so it seems silly to suggest that they were unimportant!

-Outside of the Bible, ancient history is a very biased presentation of what happened, written by the winners of international confrontations.
+Outside of the Bible, ancient history is a very biased presentation of events.
+The winners of international confrontations write (and rewrite) most of the history we have.
 Only the Bible reports both the good and the bad from history.
 In fact, the Bible contains far more criticism of God’s people than praise.
-This is not the way of other histories from the time – or now.
+This is not the approach of other histories of the time – or now.

 Sometimes critics of the Bible use silence in the record to argue for their pet theories, but God knows what he wanted to include and why.
 Our job is to learn from what he has written.